sinclairtarget/git-who/README.md

 ```

 #### Options
-The `-m`, `-l`, and `-f` flags allow you to sort the table by different
+The `-m`, `-c`, `-l`, and `-f` flags allow you to sort the table by different
 metrics.

 The `-m` flag sorts the table by the "Last Edit" column, showing who
 edited the repository most recently.
+The `-c` flag sorts the table by first
+edit, so that the authors who committed to the repository earliest are at the
+top.

 The `-l` flag sorts the table by number of lines modified, adding some more
 columns: